jamesoyanna/cryptobase-dashboard/README.md

 ## Application Features
 -Dashboard for display of Total and availbale crypto coins.
-- Signup and Login authentication system
+-Signup and Login authentication system.

 -Page for the display and description of crypto currencies such as Bitcoin, Ethereum, LiteCoin, Binance Coin etc.
 - A piechart showing the various amount of the crypto currency assets you have in pictorial view.
 - Tradingview widget, a powerful chart for the display of realtime crypto currency trading activity.